beebono/handecoder/README.md

 - Simplified integration with pre-compiled programs that use FFmpeg for H264 software video decoding.
 - Hardware-accelerated H264 video decoding on platforms that support V4L2 M2M natively.
-- Integration of Allwinner SoC support with the cedar video engine via libva-v4l2-request.
-- Integration of Rockchip SoC support with the rkmpp video engine via rkmpp.
+- Integration of Rockchip SoC support with the MPP video engine via h264_rkmpp.

 ## Device Support

 Currently intended for use with:
 - Linux-based systems with V4L2 M2M support.
-- Allwinner SoCs with the cedar video engine.
 - Rockchip SoCs with the rkmpp video engine.

-Currently tested with:
+Currently tested and working with:
-- None yet...
+- RK3566 (Miyoo Flip, Powkiddy X55)
+- Qualcomm SD865 (Retroid Pocket MiniV2/Flip)
+- Qualcomm SD8Gen2 (Odin 2)

 ## Build dependencies